pmqs/zipdetails/README.md

     Optimistically walk the zip file looking for possible zip records.
     See ["Analysis of corrupt or non-standard zip files"](#analysis-of-corrupt-or-non-standard-zip-files)

+### Message Control Options

+- --messages, --no-messages

+    Enable/disable the output of all info/warning/error messages.
+Default is enabled.

+- --info-messages, --no-info-messages

+    Enable/disable the output of all info messages.
+Default is enabled.

+- --warning-messages, --no-warning-messages

+    Enable/disable the output of all warning messages.
+Default is enabled.

+- --error-messages, --no-error-messages

+    Enable/disable the output of all error messages.
+Default is enabled.

+- --exit-bitmask, --no-exit-bitmask

+    Enable/disable exit status bitmask for messages.
+Default disabled.
+    Bitmask values are: 1 for info, 2 for warning and 4 for error.

 ## Default Output

-By default zipdetails will output the details of the zip file in three columns.
+By default `zipdetails` will output the details of the zip file in three columns.

 1. The offset, in hex, to the start of the field relative to the beginning of the file.
 2. The name of the field.
 3. Information about the contents of the field.

     If the field contains a numeric value it will be displayed in hex.
 Zip files store most numbers in _little-endian_ - the value displayed will have the